canonical/wazuh-dashboard-operator/docs/index.md

 # Charmed Wazuh Dashboard Documentation
 The [Wazuh Dashboard](https://documentation.wazuh.com/current/user-manual/wazuh-dashboard/index.html)
 is a component for analyzing and visualizing security data data based on [OpenSearch](http://opensearch.org/).
-Consequentily, this charm is a Charmed OpenSearch Dashboards fork.
+Consequently, this charm is a  [Charmed OpenSearch Dashboards](https://github.com/canonical/opensearch-dashboards-operator) fork.

 For the complete documentation, refer to [upstream](https://charmhub.io/opensearch-dashboards).